 These Are These Are Not

 Household Employees Household Employees

-Baby-sitters1 Butlers Caretakers Chauffeurs Cooks2 Crews of private yachts Gardeners3 Governesses/governors Home health care workers Housekeepers Janitors Laundry workers Maids Pilots of private airplanes for family use Pool maintenance persons4 Valets Waiters/waitresses2 Carpenters Electricians Librarians Musicians Nurses leased from a nursing registry Painters Plumbers Private secretaries Tutors Workers from a temporary services, leasing or employment agency Workers provided by independent businesses (for example: a janitorial service, catering service, gardening service, or pool maintenance service)
+Au pair Baby-sitters1 Butlers Caretakers Chauffeurs Cooks2 Crews of private yachts Gardeners3 Governesses and governors Home health care workers Housekeepers Janitors Laundry workers Maids Pilots of private airplanes for family use Pool maintenance persons4 Valets Waiters and waitresses2 Carpenters Electricians Librarians Musicians Nurses leased from a nursing registry Painters Plumbers Private secretaries Tutors Workers from a temporary services, leasing or employment agency Workers provided by independent businesses (for example: a janitorial service, catering service, gardening service, or pool maintenance service)

-Family Employment - Spouses, parents, minor children (under 18 years old), and registered domestic partners are not considered employees for payroll tax reporting purposes.
-However, if both the employer and exempt family member agree, they can voluntarily elect to withhold, report, and pay State Disability Insurance and/or Personal Income Tax.
+Family Employment - Spouse, parents, minor children (under 18 years old), and registered domestic partner are excluded from employment for Unemployment Insurance, Employment Training Tax, and State Disability Insurance reporting and withholding purposes.
+Those providing services as household employees are excluded from Personal Income Tax (PIT) withholding, but employers are required to report the wages that are subject to PIT.
 For additional information, refer to Information Sheet: Family Employment (DE 231FAM) and Information Sheet: Specialized Coverage (Elective Coverage for Exempt Workers) (DE 231SC) available online at Forms and Publications (edd.ca.gov/payroll\taxes/forms\and\publications.htm).

-- A worker who performs childcare services for you in his or her home generally is not your employee. - Unless employed by a catering service. - Unless employed by a gardening service. - Unless employed by a pool maintenance service. - As long as the requirements of section 606.5 and 687.2 of the California Unemployment Insurance Code (CUIC) are met.
+- A worker who performs childcare services for you in their home generally is not your employee. - Unless employed by a catering service. - Unless employed by a gardening service. - Unless employed by a pool maintenance service. - As long as the requirements of section 606.5 and 687.2 of the California Unemployment Insurance Code (CUIC) are met.

-Refer to the Information Sheet: Household Employment (DE 231L) (PDF)

-(edd.ca.gov/pdf\pub\ctr/de231l.pdf) online for additional information regarding household employment.
+Refer to the Information Sheet: Household Employment (DE 231L) (PDF) (edd.ca.gov/pdf\pub\ctr/de231l.pdf) for additional information regarding household employment.

-You may also contact the Taxpayer Assistance Center at 1-888-745-3886 to obtain a DE 231L or for assistance in determining whether the people who work for you are independent contractors or household employees.
+Contact the Taxpayer Assistance Center at 1-888-745-3886 to get a DE 231L or for assistance in determining whether the people who work for you are independent contractors or household employees.